JPVenson/morestachio/README.md

 var model = new {name= "John", sender= "Sally"}

-// Combine the model with the template to get content: var content = document.CreateAndStringify(model); // Dear John, this is definitely a personalized note to you.
+// Combine the model with the template to get content: var content = document.CreateRenderer().RenderAndStringify(model); // Dear John, this is definitely a personalized note to you.
 Very truly yours, Sally
 ```